riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  in any group, including elliptic curves over finite fields and multiplicative groups of finite fields.

-All known generic attacks take advantage of the group structure in the powers of the scalar k reduce the cost of a generic search for k.
+All known generic attacks take advantage of the ring structure in the powers of the scalar k to reduce the cost of a generic search for k.
 The adversary queries the oracle at a point G to find k\*G, then queries the oracle at k\*G to find k\*(k\*G) = k^2\*G, then at k^2\*G to find k\*(k^2\*G) = k^3\*G, ad nauseam, until k^q\*G after q